Adam And Eve

 The Tree of (Long) Life can no longer be a part of Adam and Eve’s world.
 Hard experience and hard lessons now format the return to God.

 The separation or the ‘fall from wholeness’, Adam and Eve become diminished.
 The soul light is diminished.
-The power to name is diminished (Naming: Back to the Garden), clarity within discernment becomes shadowed, and both stand revealed before God or naked.
-Once their light shined bright, but by their own choices concerning disobedience, lust, and desire they can no longer enjoy the garden of blessing.
+The power to name is diminished (Naming: Back to the Garden), clarity within discernment becomes shadowed, and both Adam and Eve stand revealed before God, or naked.
+Once their light shined bright, but by their own choices concerning disobedience and desire they can no longer enjoy the Garden of Blessing.
 They, instead, enter into a world of harsh consequences.

 In terms of the pathway with Him, God has drawn the lines.
 Choosing between the good and the good allows some form of benefit to follow.
 Choosing good from evil with what is now clouded judgment leads to the world we live in today, with careening cause and effect supplanting the greater wisdom.

 Alternate views of the Garden Allegory can be found, the most notable is written in the Apochraphon of John.
-This view proposes the Garden as a kind of honey-trap in the physical, created by the Demiurge (lower god), from which the precocious Eve breaks away.
-Considering the suffering man underwent in biblical times, this Demiurge view is understandable, but not biblical.
+This view proposes the Garden as a kind of honey-trap in the physical, created by the Demiurge (lower god), later designated as YHWH.
+The Satan is sent by the true God, who is wanting to awaken Adam and Eve and set them free from the entrapment of the Garden.
+The precocious Eve accepts.
+She makes a break from Yahweh, the Demiurge, and as she initiates the act, separates herself from Adam.
+Considering the suffering man underwent in ancient times, this Demiurge view is understandable, but not biblical.

-This series looks at the Garden story in terms of the teaching of the Way as Jesus taught it.
-The roots of personal wisdom emerge from following a consistent pathway, which Adam and Eve did not.
+Wisdom (Spirit), perception, obedience, good counsel and good choice, as well as the attribute of soul responsibility (final decision), and many other attributes play key roles as the Garden story unfolds.
+The roots of personal wisdom emerge from following a consistent pathway, which Adam and Eve brokered otherwise.
 Relationship to God is presented in a context of wholeness, perhaps nurturing.
-Good counsel and good choice come into play, as well as the attribute of soul responsibility.
-Above all other attributes of character that man lacks, wisdom is foremost, one factor that is seldom mentioned in the Garden story.
+Above all other attributes of character that man lacks, wisdom is foremost.

 God Bless!